mathematicalthinking/encompass/UPGRADE_NOTES.md

 A number of components used two-way data binding, which is discouraged in modern Ember.
 In two-way data binding, it's possible to mutate the value of a property and have that property's value be changed in the property of the original component.
 Difficulties arise because it's tricky to recognize when two-way data binding is being used and therefore tricky for a new developer to see how (or that) certain property values are being updated.

-Instead, modern Ember uses the Data down, actions up pattern.
+Instead, modern Ember uses the Data down, Actions up pattern.
 Parent components send data down to their child components.
 A parent also sends actions (functions) to the child when updates are needed.
 When the child wants to update the property's value, it uses the appropriate action (essentially a callback to the parent).
 In this way, the parent is responsible for all of its properties' values, both getting and setting them.

 ## Template and Component files